 - Practical demonstration

 Students will be required to wear closed in shoes at all times, and their GOTAFE uniform.

 Students will need to purchase their own tools of the trade.
 This is sectioned into 5 lots of equipment.
-The GOTAFE Trainer will issue each Student with the list of tools required for the appropriate units that they are undertaking.
+The GOTAFE Trainer will issue each student with the list of tools required for the appropriate units that they are undertaking.

 Attendance & Commitment